 Is Hypnosis Right for You?
 If You’re Serious About Getting Better at Sales, Take the Next Step Forward

-To discover how hypnosis can help to improve your sales motivation and confidence, call us at 416-556-4068 to schedule a free initial consultation in our office in downtown Toronto.
-This complimentary one-hour visit allows you to:
+To discover how hypnosis can help to improve your sales motivation and confidence, call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation online through video conferencing or at our office in downtown Toronto.
+This complimentary one-hour meeting allows you to:

 - Get the information that you need about how hypnosis works, what makes us different, and how we’re able to help you.